skhiggins/ra_guide/README.md

     - Git is an open-source version control system that helps track file changes across time.
 GitHub is a company that hosts Git repositories (project folders), including the full history of each file.
 For example, for any given script that is constantly synchronized with GitHub, you can access the different versions of the script you had backed up over time.
 You can learn more about Git and GitHub [here](https://docs.github.com/en/get-started/using-git/about-git).
     - If you set up a new project folder from scratch, follow the [instructions](#setting-up-a-new-repo-on-github-and-cloning-locally) to set up a new GitHub repo.
     - Every time you are done making important changes to a file, want to back-up your work or share it with another project member, you should [push your changes to GitHub](#updating-the-github-repo).
 At the same time, during this process you will import the changes made (pushed) by other users to the repository (repo).
+    - GitHub is used to track changes to all files and folders except those in the folders `data` and `proc`.
+Since these folders are usually too large to sync, we omit them from the repo by including them in the `.gitignore` file.

 3. **Back up data with Dropbox**
     - Dropbox is mainly used for backing-up raw datasets.
 This can help reduce disk usage when working with large datasets, as you can delete the raw dataset from your local `data` folder and still be able to access it on Dropbox.
 We also use Dropbox for keeping constant backups of results and scripts that can easily be shared with PIs.
+    - Additionally, Dropbox can store processed datasets in `proc` that are too large to store locally.

 4. **Working on papers using Overleaf**
     - Some PIs prefer to work on papers using Overleaf, and it can also be useful to access and edit papers and presentations from any computer.
 To sync with GitHub, the users who want to make changes on Overleaf must have a Premium Overleaf subscription, either the Standard or Professional plan.
 Project members that don't need to make changes on Overleaf do not need to have a Premium subscription.